The 7 principles of meaningful KPIs

 Agreement on the strategy is often an illusion

 When organizations develop their strategies they have a habit of writing down that strategy in ambiguous and abstract ideals.
-And if you plan to convert strategy into indicators, it is essential to write down that strategy in plain language.
+If you plan to convert strategy into indicators, it is essential to write down that strategy in plain language.
 Language that deals with sight, hearing, taste, touch, or smell.
 An ambiguously written strategic objective, such as improving customer experience, can be translated into faster payment processing or fresh and clean hospital facilities.

 I’ve seen teams working on strategies switch from 100% agreement on vague ideas to opposing ideas about possible desired results.
 This means that their agreement on the strategy was actually an illusion.
-To describe the results you want to achieve, use a language that an 8th grade student could understand.
+To describe the results you want to achieve, use a language that an 8th-grade student could understand.
 If you do your best together to get specific results in that way, you will then easily come up with clear KPIs.

-SMART KPI Toolkit 2024 Image of SMART KPI Toolkit 2024Do you have too many KPIs?
+The SMART KPI Toolkit 2024 Image of The SMART KPI Toolkit 2024Do you have too many KPIs?
 Are you getting lost in an inscrutable maze of indicators?
-Passionned Group's SMART KPI toolkit helps you decide whether or not an indicator really is a genuine Key Performance Indicator.
-Contains KPI examples from many different industries, exercises, and in-depth study material.view the SMART KPI Toolkit
+Passionned Group's SMART KPI toolkit helps you decide whether or not an indicator really is a meaningful Key Performance Indicator.
+Contains KPI examples from many different industries, exercises, and in-depth study material.SMART KPI Toolkit

 It’s not about the Dashboard

 Dashboard software like Board or Qlik is excellent when used to support a well-developed strategic and operational management system.
 However, in many cases, there’s more interest in advanced business intelligence tools than knowing what’s behind the process.
 KPIs are not about the management dashboard at all.
 KPIs serve to get a clear picture of what you’re trying to achieve and monitor progress towards the goal.
-A dashboard is the supporting instrument; too strong an emphasis on technology leads to distraction.
+A dashboard is a supporting instrument; too strong an emphasis on technology leads to distraction.

 It’s not about the KPIs

 In terms of distractions, we notice a lot of clients who think that the process starts and ends with the KPIs themselves.
 Unfortunately, they are often only concerned about complying with reporting requirements.
 Or preparing for an important meeting.
-Such an approach completely ignores the power of the KPI development.
+Such an approach completely ignores the power of KPI development.
 Namely, the fact that KPIs provide decision-making insight and allow for continuous improvement on a daily basis.

-Written by drs.
-Louis Brackel RC
+Written by Dr. Louis Brackel RC

 Want to read more?